magpylib/magpylib/docs/examples/examples_12_styles.md

 ## Setting individual styles

 Any Magpylib object can have its own individual style that will take precedence over the default values when `show` is called.
-When setting individual styles, the object family specifier such as `magnet` or `current` which is required for the defaults settings, but is implicitly defined by the object type, can be ommited.
+When setting individual styles, the object family specifier such as `magnet` or `current` which is required for the defaults settings, but is implicitly defined by the object type, can be omitted.

 ```{warning}
 Users should be aware that specifying style attributes massively increases object initializing time (from <50 to 100-500 $\mu$s).